 The diaphragm itself is a large muscle and attaches itself to the sternum, lower ribs and low back vertebrae.
-Low back pain can very often be associated with stress, which can lead to poor breathing, which leads to a tightened diaphragm, which clenches the low back and reduces movement.
+Low back pain can very often be associated with stress, which can lead to poor breathing, which leads to a tightened diaphragm, which restricts movement and prevents the body working optimally.

 Whenever there is any reduced movement in the body, it negatively impacts on the whole system and the diaphragm is no exception.

 Common causes of diaphragm shortening include (among others):

 - Sleep apnea

 Optimal breathing also means optimal oxygenation and this can ONLY be achieved through NASAL breathing.
 A lack of good oxygenation can manifest itself in many ways:

 - Body aches and pains

 A lot of injuries can impact the diaphragm and it can go unnoticed or unaddressed by your treatment provider.
 But you can take the power into your own hands right away by following the below instructions and always maintaining optimal breathing, especially after injury.

 - Take a normal breath in and time how long you can exhale for.
 Don’t pause between the exhalation and inhalation but you can hold the air out.
 When you need to breathe back in, that’s your end point.
 Note your time.

 - Repeat this test but instead hum after you have inhaled for as long as you can, until you really can’t make another sound.
 Did your time change?